Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Basic Philosophy

-Basic Policy for Safety and Health
+Basic Philosophy on Safety and Health

 The Toyoda Gosei Group considers employee safety and mental and physical health to be one of the most important management issues, and we do our best to ensure secure and pleasant workplace environments for all business activities.